Gadiel Lenini

 Elected on 26 November 2011, the Rev. Dr. Gadiel Katanga Lenini took over from Rt.
 Rev. John Mutua Taama (who was consecrated on 3 August 1997.) having served the diocese of Kajiado for 14 years.
-Bishop Gadiel is a graduate of St. Paul’s University Limuru with Divinity, and currently hold a honorarium Doctorate from ANCCI UNIVERSITY Based at Texas.
+Bishop Gadiel is a graduate of St. Paul's University Limuru with Divinity, and currently holds an honorarium Doctorate from ANCCI University based in Texas.
 He is married to Emily Katanga and blessed with three children.